 3. Get governance right; make it a priority

 I think I learnt this one the hard way!
 Governance is so important in all trusts.
 When I started at the trust, we had regional governing boards and a trust board.
 It sounded sensible on paper, but the regional governors were exhausted, could not know their local schools well enough, and were not located in the community.
 It took me too long to do this, but we moved back to a trust board and local advisory board model in the end.
 Local presence is both local insight and local marketing.
 It is both local challenge and local support.
 And our governors could be tough on us in the trust, but they were driven, passionate and engaged people.
 And they were worth their weight in gold.
 I would always rather deal with an adult that is hard for me to manage than an easily led, agreeing one who doesn’t care.
 So, as soon as we could, we hired a governance officer who put the advice, training and support in that they needed and deserved – and this is one key role that you need someone brilliant in.
 Luckily, we had someone who was able to drive local governance and build us a supportive army to drive up standards.
-Trust Boards members are vital too – they can be asked a lot and need to be given the tools and support to do their roles.
+Trust Board members are vital too – they can be asked a lot and need to be given the tools and support to do their roles.
 My Chairs were challenging, strong – and their fortnightly catch ups were key and immovable times in my diary.
 So, a governance officer and local governance is, to my mind, a necessity not a luxury.

 4. Have growth in mind all the time, but don’t seek growth at all costs

 Growth is always talked about at MAT events, and I have had many peer-led conversations about how to grow.
 Whilst it is important to know what your growth strategy is, achieving this is never about a sales strategy or sales activities.
-Having a growth strategy based on your vision (phase? area?
-Rationale?
-Benefit?) is key, but the main thing is not to sell in order to grow.
+Having a growth strategy based on your vision (phase? area? rationale? benefit?) is key, but the main thing is not to sell in order to grow.
 Maintained schools are terrified that trusts will be somehow be trying to gobble them up, and so are always on the defensive because of rumours and stories they hear circulated.
 The most powerful tools you ever have for growth are your staff, governors and parents (who are also staff and governors).
 Treat them well, help them, support them – and word will spread.
 Sometimes you need to remind staff to say the things they say to you to their friends, but it is a bit like OFSTED.
 Things are not quite right if you get out of bed to do well in an OFSTED.
 A good report should be the by-product of serving your community well.
 Growth is a by-product of being a strong, supportive community.
 Being honest about what you can and can’t do, and who you are and who you aren’t is actually far more attractive to schools than a glossy brochure and promising that ‘life will go on as before’.
 It won’t, it can’t – things do change.
 But I found that honesty is attractive, and although we walked away from some schools, and schools walked away from us, many schools were appreciative of and engaged by our clarity and as a result, we found the schools that were happy with our way of working.

 5. Protect your trust; do due diligence wisely